-Its coastal location made Side a desirable trading port and despite the prominence of piracy, Greek settlers flocked to the city around the 6th century BC.
+Side’s coastal location made it a desirable trading port and despite the prominence of piracy, Greek settlers flocked to the city around the 6th century BC.
 Unusually, this resulted in the preservation rather than destruction of the native culture and Side became a cultural melting pot; many original inscriptions found at the site are written in the indecipherable native language.

 Hellenic influence in Side grew, however, and it was under Roman rule that the city really flourished – even gaining repute as the best slave market of the period.
 Many of the Roman ruins still remain, and the city has become a popular destination for eager explorers interested in discovering the rich history of the ancient Mediterranean.